 This article explains how Australia defines continuous rated power, why “digitally limited” 1000 W bikes aren’t legal on public roads, and how to confirm whether your e-bike meets current standards.
-For broader context, see our full guide: E-Bike Laws in Australia (2025): Everything You Need to Know.
+For broader context, see our full guide: E-Bike Laws in Australia: Everything You Need to Know, or browse our range of Legal E-Bikes in Australia.

 Disclaimer: This is general information.
 Always check your local laws before riding.